Storyflow Logo

 Start with the truth, because the limits only make sense against the strengths.
 ChatGPT is excellent at discrete creative tasks with a clear ask.
 Draft a paragraph, rewrite this line ten ways, brainstorm forty title options, explain a concept, summarize a transcript, get unstuck on a blank page.
 For anything you can frame in a single prompt, it is fast, fluent, and often genuinely good.

-The four walls ChatGPT hits on a creative project
+The Four Walls ChatGPT hits on a creative project

-It forgets your project
+Wall 1: It forgets your project

-Each conversation is an island.
-Even with longer memory and custom instructions, ChatGPT does not durably hold the evolving structure of your specific project the way a workspace does.
-You end up re-explaining the premise, the characters, the campaign, or the constraints over and over, and every re-explanation is a lossy summary of something much bigger.
+So you re-explain.
+You re-explain the premise, the characters, the tone, the constraints, over and over, and every re-explanation is a lossy summary of something much bigger than a paragraph.
 The model never accumulates your project.
 It starts fresh and you pay the re-briefing tax forever.
+The thread forgets, so you become the memory, and being the memory is the job the tool was supposed to take off your hands.

-It flattens your work into a wall of text
+Wall 2: It flattens your work into a wall of text

 Creative projects are spatial.
-A film has a structure you can see, a campaign has parts that relate, a story has threads that cross.
-ChatGPT returns everything as linear text in a scrolling thread.
-Important things get buried three answers up, the structure is invisible, and you cannot lay the pieces out and move them around.
-The thread grows downward while your project needs to spread outward.
+A film has a structure you can see.
+A campaign has parts that relate.
+A story has threads that cross and braid.
+ChatGPT returns everything as linear text in a scrolling thread, which is exactly the wrong shape for spatial work.

-It only sees the prompt, not the project
+Wall 3: It only sees the prompt, not the project

-It rushes to the first idea, not the best one
+Wall 4: It rushes to the first idea, not the best one

 Why this happens: chat is the wrong shape for project work